lukecamarao/Inverse-Kinematics-and-Dynamics-Pipeline/README.md

 | **`src/`** | Python pipeline — calibration, SVD/Kabsch, angles, GRF/COP, kinematic derivatives, inertia, Newton–Euler ID, QC plots |
 | **`reports/`** | LaTeX (`lower_body_pipeline_report.tex`), **`poster.png`**, and **`figures/`** (e.g. `IK.gif`, `ID.gif` for the README) |

-*A larger local checkout may still include `c3d/`, subject folders, and NPZ/HTML outputs; those are optional and not required for this slim repo layout.*

 **Raw motion-capture C3D files, force-plate exports, and subject-level NPZ/CSV kinematic or kinetic archives are not uploaded to this repository.** They contain identifiable laboratory measures and health-related movement data; keeping them off the public remote reduces re-identification risk and aligns with treating participant data as sensitive.
 The code in **`src/`** and documentation in **`reports/`** are shared so the methods remain reproducible in principle; figures and GIFs in **`reports/`** are aggregated or de-identified visuals suitable for public display only.